nclarius/tile-gaps/README.md

 ### Compatibility

-- For compatibility with [sticky window snapping](https://store.kde.org/p/1112552/), [my fork](https://github.com/nclarius/sticky-window-snapping) adds an option in the configuration to set the tile gap size between windows, and will properly retain the gap when resizing neighboring windows.
+- For compatibility with [sticky window snapping](https://store.kde.org/p/1112552/), [my fork](https://github.com/nclarius/sticky-window-snapping) adds an option in the configuration to set the tile gap size between windows, and will properly retain the gap when resizing adjacent windows.

 ## Small Print